 Historical Hero Upgrade: Prior to the Anschluss, Austria had been a fascist dictatorship for four years.
 While the musical technically doesn't say anything to contradict this, it does create the impression that Austria was a free country before it fell to the Third Reich.
 And the film refers to pre-Anschluss Austria as "the last Golden Days of the Thirties".

 Hollywood Atlas: Switzerland is not "just over the mountains" from Salzburg.
 To make it worse, Germany is.
 A bit of Germany that housed one of Hitler's holiday retreats, in fact.
 Not just his holiday retreat — across the Alps from Salzburg is Berchtesgaden, which was actually his home, or the closest thing an itinerant dictator had to one.
-It's called Obersalzberg, meaning Above-Salzburg, and by the Anschluss had multiple SS units stationed there at all times.
+It's called Obersalzberg, meaning Mountain-Above-Salz(burg), and by the Anschluss had multiple SS units stationed there at all times.

 Honor Before Reason: Captain von Trapp's defiant attitude toward Nazis which was almost Churchillian.
 He could be one scary dude at times.

 Hope Spot: In-universe; bolstered by the Reverend Mother's words, Maria returns to the von Trapp house, planning to tell the Captain how she feels about him - only to learn from the children that he's getting married.
 Ouch.
 Fortunately, he and the Baroness call off the engagement that very night, and Georg accepts that he's in love with Maria.
 Awwww....